 While I was back in Japan, I was surprised by how much shower toilet has been used in many parts, be it airport, hotel, office or restaurant, and this matter made me think about two things: (1) What’s normal and (2) What’s impossible.

 For those who are not familiar with shower toilet, it is literary a toilet with shower with which you can wash your delicate part with warm water instead of paper (unlike some countries where there is a bathroom and a shower separately, it’s all in one).
 Besides, it also has many convenient functions: warm air dryer, heated seat, automatic air purifier, wireless remote control, etc. (you can see the detail in this link).

 Just like bed (or Futon), we use toilet everyday, tehrefore this evolution of the toilet is very significant.
-The difference is shift from wiping with paper to cleaning with hot water (if you imagine the difference between paper and hot water to wash your hand, for example, you can see the benefit of the latter, just like what this 80’s video below says).
+The difference is shift from wiping with paper to cleaning with hot water (if you imagine the difference between paper and hot water to wash your hand, for example, you can see the benefit of the latter.

 In addition, it’s good for hemorrhoid with less damage on your delicate part, cause less constipation with adequate water pressure, and gives you the sense of satisfaction (of being cleaned).
 And actually there is almost no additional cost because of eco-function (if any, 1-3 USD per month).

 Despite all those benefits of this toilet, it was something unfamiliar to me, but this trip to Japan made me think about something important.